XD-DENG/Spark-practice/README.md

 >>> raw_content.map(test).take(3)
 # the result is exactly the same as the result we got with lambda function above.
 ```
+This is also applicable to `filter` method which will be introduced later.

 ### Reduce and Counting